hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect and response to a compromised device/README.md

 8. You need to keep the mesage size metrics of each message for investigation.
 Under **Addionional Metrics to retain**, click on **Select** on the right corner to see drop down list of metrics that we can retain.
 Select **Message size**.
 You also need to keep track of how many messages are sent and received between AWS IoT and each device in a given period.
 To keep this metric, select **Message received**.
 Then click **Next**

 9. Select a SNS topic for alerts when a device violates a behavior in this profile.
 An SNS topic was created for you in advance.
 This step is similar to [Module 2, session 1.1, Option 1, step 9 and 10](/Module%202:%20Audit%20your%20IoT%20Fleet/README.md#11-check-audit-settings).
-Select SNS topic **BadDevices**.
+Select SNS topic **BadIoTDevices**.
 For IAM Role, select IAM role with this naming convention [CloudFormation-stack-name]-SNSTopicRole-[random-value].
-If you worked on Module 2 of this workshop, you should already subcribed your email to this topic **BadDevices**.
+If you worked on Module 2 of this workshop, you should already subcribed your email to this topic **BadIoTDevices**.
 If you haven't subscribed your email, don't forget to do so.

 <img src="../images/snsdetect.png"/>